 behavior changes.
 See a success story here where suggestion hypnosis alone was used to combat anxiety effectively.

 Regression hypnosis for anxiety targets the memories associated with the onset of anxiety symptoms.
 Working in a slightly altered state- a light to medium hypnotic trance, those memories can come to the fore, where in everyday consciousness they typically very rarely would.

 Regression hypnosis offers an opening to revisit some of the crucial events that your brain interpreted in such a way that they led to developing anxiety.
 Doing this is a slightly altered state of consciousness allows for parts of the brain to communicate that normally don't.
 These memories can then be reinterpreted from an adult's point of view, and any associated emotions can be felt within a safe and contained session protocol.

 This allows for symptoms of anxiety to abate slowly after this work concludes.

-That is the general principle used when you use hypnosis for anxiety.
 Let's now look at the particulars of Jenny's healing process.

 I started working with Jenny using suggestion hypnosis.

 We then moved on to working with regression hypnosis for anxiety.